FIELD NOTES FROM A MIND EXPERIMENT

 A quiet exercise in perception—toward oneness and peace

-As part of an ongoing experiment in consciousness-first vision, this simple test uses the phrase “piece of mind” to explore the possibility that all things arise within one mind.
+As part of an ongoing experiment in consciousness-first vision, this simple test uses the phrase “It’s all piece of mind” to explore the possibility that all things arise within one mind.

 Introspective